Courtesy Card Policy

 Materials circulate for four weeks.
 They must be returned immediately if needed by another user.
 Your borrowing privileges are blocked if you do not return recalled materials.

 A maximum of 10 items may be checked out at any one time.

 All library material must be returned by the date due.
-Fines are assessed for overdue materials.
+Non-returned materials will be billed for replacement.

 Materials may be renewed online or by phone.

 Courtesy cards are not transferable, and may not be used by your family members, your students, nor any other person.